senzzzi/shq-challenge/readme.md

 ## Future Work and Improvements
 Although the vending machine works as is, there are many possible improvements:
+* **Increase test coverage with proper testing of remaining commands**
 * Improve documentation
 * Improve terminal output
-* Add logic when there are not enough coins for change (not implemented yet)
+* Add logic when there are not enough coins for the change (not implemented yet)
 * Add possibility of adding more coins (maintenance purposes)
+* Replace the change algorithm to one a bit better that if there are no more of the greater coins, the change is not given back as N 0.01$ coins

 # Frameworks/Libraries/Tools
 The following external frameworks, libraries and tools were used: